GluuFederation/docs-clustermgr-prod/docs/source/installation/index.md

 - 30865 is the default port for Csync2 file system replication

-- 16379 is for securing the caching communication between Gluu servers and Redis Cache Server over Stunnel
+- 16379 is default port for securing the caching communication between Gluu servers and Redis Cache Server over Stunnel.
+You can change this port via [Cache Server Settings](../deploy/index.md#cache).

 <!--
 ### Proxy